plp13/qman/src/qman.1.md

 **links(1)**.
 Manual, apropos, and whatis pages are adorned with links to other manual pages, HTTP locations, e-mail addresses, or in-page locations.
 These links can be selected and opened.
-The program also offers incremental search facilities for locating manual pages pages and for searching through the text of the page currently being displayed, together with on-line help.
+The program also offers incremental search facilities for locating manual pages, and for searching through the text of the page currently being displayed, together with on-line help.

 The table below summarizes the program's actions and their default associated keyboard mappings: